SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     A database can be quickly found using the filter as shown below.

     ![](images/Filter.png)

+6. Create some objects from the HOTEL schema.
+Explain how this is created directly in the database.
+Used later to contrast with native development and HDI.

 This concludes the exercise on launching and exploring database connections in the SAP HANA database explorer.

 Continue to - [Exercise 2 - Using the SQL Console](../ex2/README.md)